dkhenry/rethinkjava/README.md

 * 0.1 (June 2012) Initial push of project and first support for Maven
 * 0.2 (June 2012) Added the rest of the Rql language to driver and provided method to deconstruct responces.
 * 0.3 (July 2012) Fixed Errors in Datum Encoding and RqlCursors.
 Added More testing
+* 0.4 (July 2012) Added the instance methods so API looks much like the python API.
+Further testing added.

 ## Using rethinkjava
 Add the following to your pom.xml